ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `content/edit`
 - `content/publish`

-This also lets the user copy and move content, as well as add new Locations to a content item (but not remove them).
+This also lets the user copy and move content, and add new Locations to a content item (but not remove them).

 ## Move content